 James "Jim" Edward Lane was born on August 1, 1928 in Prospect, Orange County, IN.
 He was born at the family home on Sand Hill, just outside of Prospect.
 He graduated from French Lick High School, Orange County, IN, in 1946.
 He received a BS, Business Education degree in 1951 at Indiana State University.
 He started work at Indiana State University in 1957 and became chair of the Department of Accounting.
 He earned his MBA, General Business degree in 1959 at Indiana University, Bloomington.
 He received a DBA, Transportation degree in 1962 at Indiana University, Bloomington.
-He became the first chairman of the Accounting Department.
+He became the first chairman of the Accounting Department when it was formed in 1969.
 He passed away on May 18, 2007 in Terre Haute.

 Kwang-Soo Lee, Professor, Management, 1977 - 2005